syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ![Blazor Mention with observable collection binding](./images/blazor-mention-observable-collection-binding.png)

 ### Dynamic object binding

-You can bind the [DynamicObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) data to the Mention component.
+The [DynamicObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) is a dynamic object type that allows you to bind data to a component in a flexible and dynamic way.
+It is similar to the `ExpandoObject`, but it has some additional features and capabilities.

+To bind data stored in a `DynamicObject` to the Mention, you can pass the object as the value for the `DataSource` property.
+The Mention will then use the data stored in the `DynamicObject` to generate the suggestion list items.

 In the following example, the `DynamicObject` is bound to the collection of customer data.

 {% highlight razor %}